-One of the most important factors to insure sales in the upcoming year is to anticipate the biggest trends that will mark digital eCommerce.
+One of the most important factors to ensure sales in the upcoming year is to anticipate the biggest trends that will mark digital eCommerce.
 In the age of technology, adopting new technologies in your business is not a choice anymore; it’s a must.
 If you haven’t taken your brand’s presence online seriously, your competitors certainly have and unless you find innovative ways to attract customers online and fight off the competition, sales will be affected in a negative way.
 Even if you do have an online store which is doing just fine at the moment, to make sure this does not change in the near future, it is important to understand the latest trends that are affecting the global retail industry and its sales data.

 Adapting new trends to fit your brand’s vision and target current and new markets will not only strengthen and enhance your marketing tactics, it will also open up new segments of customers eager to hear about your products and services.